KeriBlog

 We’ve maybe met before, this is my 4th Black Hat as media.
 Media.

-Been starting to specialize in auto security, which is why I’m here.
+Starting to specialize in auto security, which is why I’m here.

 About my blog’s security section